 Cancer Care Conferences

 Intermountain Cancer Centers hold regular cancer care conferences where cases are discussed.
-Our team includes surgeons, medical and radiation oncologists, pathologists, radiologists, nurses, social workers, and many others.
 Physicians present cases and treatment recommendations are made with group input.
 These conferences are held three to four times per month.
 Ask your physician to present your case if you want to take advantage of the perspectives offered by our multidisciplinary team.
+Team members typically include:

 Making your way through the healthcare system with a complex diagnosis like cancer can be difficult.
 A trained healthcare professional is available to help you navigate through your cancer journey.
 They can provide reassurance and resources, answer your questions, and coordinate needed care.
 All cancer patients have access to our free patient navigation program.